Kennyatu23/digital-rain-cpp/index.md

 }'

+Below is the source file for the above image.
+You can see the header files (libraries) included.
+For example the input/output stream library
+#include <iostream>.
 DigitalRain.cpp file for above image::

 '#include <iostream>		// cout, endl, fixed

 #include <string>		// string

-#include "DigitalRain.h"	// Programmer
+#include "DigitalRain.h"	// Digital rain

-#include "TestDigitalRain.h"	// Test functions

 #include <windows.h>		// SetConsoleCursorPosition

-Function Named GotoXY is a function to palce the cursor at a particular point on the terminal using x and y axis has two arguments
+Function Named GotoXY is a function to place the cursor at a particular point on the terminal using the x(columns) and y(rows) axis has two arguments
 Function is declared here in class named DigitalRain This is where the work is done by function

 void DigitalRain::GotoXY(int x, int y)       // Class funciton Name with two arguments(varibles type int)

 {